Update 25/03/20 All Events Cancelled Until Further Notice

 What Is National Bongo Day?

 On 8th May 1995 the first Mazda Bongo Friendee rolled off the production line in Japan and we are going to celebrate its 25th anniversary.
 The weekend of 8th May has been declared a UK public holiday to celebrate VE day, so Sunday 10th is an ideal day for us to get together and raise our glasses to the best camper/MPV still on the road today!
+We can also celebrate the centenary of the Mazda Motor Corporation.

 What we have in mind is this.
 A series of day-meetings will be held around the UK starting mid-morning and running through to mid-afternoon.
 There will be no formal agenda; it will be an opportunity for Bongo owners and fans to meet up, socialise and have a good old chat.
 Children and dogs are very welcome!